Remote Management: How to Keep Your Remote Workers Connected

 Business owners and managers seem to be split when it comes to having remote workforces and remote management.
 Those who are against it tend to believe that people need to be in the same office or location in order to cooperate effectively.
 That and they often believe that they can’t trust someone working hundreds or thousands of miles away with important tasks and projects.

-But more and more employers are all for remote workers.
+But more and more employers are all for remote management.
 According to this study by UpWork (formerly oDesk), 54 percent of the employers interviewed said that where an employee works from is not of great importance to them.

 Certainly, there are both pros and cons that come with having a remote workforce.
 Remote employees tend to be cheaper, which is always a plus to control labor costs.
 Also, you don’t have to settle on the best candidate that lives in your area – you can hire someone who lives on the other side of the globe!

 However, there are many challenges that come with managing people who are working from a distance.
 Communication can certainly be more challenging – especially if there is a big difference in time zones.
-The organization, project management, company culture, building trust, and relationships; these are all common problems that people who have a remote workforce deal with on a regular basis.
+The organization, remote management, company culture, building trust, and relationships; these are all common problems that people who have a remote workforce deal with on a regular basis.

-One of the biggest problems is keeping remote workers connected and involved – making them feel as if they are an integral part of the organization.
+One of the biggest problems of remote management is keeping remote workers connected and involved – making them feel as if they are an integral part of the organization.

 But certainly, none of these problems are insurmountable.
 Here are five steps that you can take to establish and preserve a strong connection between yourself and your remote staff.